Phaedra Parks Wants The Drama To Stop On ‘RHOA’: Is She Responsible?

 What do you think of Phaedra Parks’ comments about the drama on this season of The Real Housewives of Atlanta?

-[Featured Image by Monica Schipper/Getty Images for New York Fashion Week: The Shows]
+[Featured Image by Monica Schipper/Getty Images]